vidister/gimp-web/content/about/mail_lists.md

 If you want to discuss features, tips, tricks or contribute to the development of GIMP, then we have several useful mailing lists and [IRC channels](/irc.html) for you.

+Please keep in mind that the mailing lists are not only _publicly available and archived_ for __anyone__ to read, but in some cases are also archived in places outside of our control.
+Don't send any private or sensitive information!

 <dl>
   <dt><a href="https://mail.gnome.org/mailman/listinfo/gimp-user-list"><strong>GIMP User</strong></a></dt>
   <dd><span style='font-weight: 400; font-style: italic;'>This is the main list for questions about using GIMP.</span><br>